usnistgov/AFL-agent/docs/source/tutorials/index.rst

 Tutorials
 =========

-Learn AFL-agent by following these step-by-step tutorials.
+Learn how to build AFL-agent pipelines by following these step-by-step tutorials.

 .. toctree::
    :maxdepth: 1
-   :caption: Available Tutorials:

    installation
-   building_pipelines
-   phase_mapping
+   getting_started